 40 THINGS YOU SHOULD DO AND SEE IN NEW YORK CITY

 New York City has always been one of my favorite cities to visit.
-As of 2019, I’ve had the luxury of living a very short train ride away.
+Since 2019, I’ve had the luxury of living a very short train ride away.
 After visiting the city several times, and living close by now, I’ve put together a list of 40 things you should see, eat and do in New York City.
 Some of the items on this list are your typical tourist attractions, but others are things in NYC that you may have not heard about before or thought to try.
 One of the great things about NYC is that there is always just so much to see and do, and it is constantly changing.

 The Top Things to do in New York City